sunaku/tork/README.md

 * `@after_all_tests` is a lambda function that is executed inside the master process after all tests have finished running.
-It is passed four things: whether all tests had passed, the time when test execution began, a list of test files, and the exit statuses of the worker processes that evaluated those test files.
+It is passed four things: whether all tests had passed, the time when test execution began, a list of test files, and the exit statuses of the worker processes that ran them.

   For example, to display a summary of the test execution results as an OSD notification via libnotify, add the following hash entry to your